 In this blog, we will discuss tips for acing the listening part of the test.
 But instead of going section by section of the test, we will instead focus on the larger goal of becoming a better listener.

 There are six parts in the listening component, and it takes about 50 minutes to complete this portion of the test.
-You only get 30 seconds to answer each question.
-Moreover, every clip is played only once, so it is essential to pay close attention.
+For each question, you will have 30 seconds to answer.
+The clips will only be played once, so it is important to pay close attention.

-Have you ever been annoyed or irritated by someone who is spacing out or is distracted while you’re still talking to them?
+Have you ever been annoyed or irritated by someone who is not paying attention to you?
 We have been guilty of it many times as well.
-The person talks while our mind wavers, thinking about dinner tonight or a call we have to make.
+The person talks while we are thinking about dinner or a call we have to make.

-Although you don't have another human in front of you during the CELPIP listening section, it is still extremely vital to be fully present in the moment.
-If you find yourself getting distracted, remind yourself you’re in the midst of a conversation and bring yourself back to the moment.
+Although you don't have another human in front of you during the CELPIP listening section, it is still very important to be fully present in the moment.
+If you find yourself getting distracted, remind yourself that you are in the middle of a conversation and bring yourself back to the moment.

-Make a mental note of all the vital information.
-At least what you may think is relevant.
-It could be destinations, bus numbers, time, locations, and so on.
-You can also take notes on the notepaper and pen you will be provided with at the exam center.
+Make a list of all the important information in your head.
+This could be things like where you're going, bus numbers, what time it is, and so on.
+You can also write this information down on the notepaper they give you at the test center.
 You can take notes at any point in the test, but it is especially useful during the listening part.

 To do well in the listening section, you can listen to the radio or a podcast if that interests you.
 Even an audiobook is an excellent place to start.
-And the best part is, most passages in the listening test are short and are followed immediately by questions.
-So you aren’t expected to retain too much information.
-Practise these simple, yet powerful tips.
+The best part is, most passages in the listening test are short and are followed immediately by questions.
+So you aren’t expected to remember too much information.
+Practice these simple, yet powerful tips.
 Not only will it help you do well in CELPIP, but it will also help you in your professional and personal life.